hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Configuring-Ports.md

 The P2P port is combined with [`--p2p-host`](../../Reference/CLI/CLI-Syntax.md#p2p-host) and [`--p2p-interface`](../../Reference/CLI/CLI-Syntax.md#p2p-interface) when specifying the [P2P host](../../Reference/CLI/CLI-Syntax.md#p2p-host) and [P2P network interface](../../Reference/CLI/CLI-Syntax.md#p2p-interface).

 !!! info
-    If the device that Besu is running on has multiple network interfaces, use the [`--p2p-interface`](../../Reference/CLI/CLI-Syntax.md#p2p-interface) option to specify the network interface to use.
-The default network interface address for P2P discovery is `0.0.0.0:30303`
+    By default, peer discovery will listen on `0.0.0.0:30303` (all interfaces).
+If the device that Besu runs on should bind to a specific interface, use the [`--p2p-interface`](../../Reference/CLI/CLI-Syntax.md#p2p-interface) option to specify the network interface to use.

 ## JSON-RPC API

 To enable access to the [JSON-RPC API](../Interact/APIs/Using-JSON-RPC-API.md), open the HTTP JSON-RPC and WebSockets JSON-RPC ports to the intended users